-Parents of pupils who have moved to the area or who wish their child to transfer to the school should contact the school office for information about appropriate procedures and to arrange a visit to the school.
+Parents of pupils who have moved to the area or who wish their young person to transfer to the school should contact the school office for information about appropriate procedures and to arrange a visit to the school.

-In the case of pupils transferring from associated primary schools, parents will receive the appropriate information from the Head Teacher of the primary school.
+In the case of pupils transferring from associated Primary Schools, parents will receive the appropriate information from the Head Teacher of the Primary School.

-Irvine Royal Academy and its cluster primary schools are strongly committed to working together for the benefit of all our pupils.
-Our cluster primary schools are:
+Irvine Royal Academy and its Cluster Primary schools are strongly committed to working together for the benefit of all our pupils.
+Our Cluster Primary Schools are: